In-Context Algebra

-To understand the behavior of these heads under various data settings, we characterize each head's output using direct logit attribution \citep{nostalgebraist2020logit, elhage2021mathematical}.
+To understand the behavior of these heads under various data settings, we characterize each head's output using direct logit attribution, or the ``logit lens" \citep{nostalgebraist2020logit, elhage2021mathematical}.
 We apply the unembedding matrix to each attention head output (i.e., \smash{$U(a^{(l,h)}$}) and compute how often the token with the highest decoded logit matches the target token.

 Figure~\ref{fig:copy_decode_matching}a shows how often each attention head promotes the correct answer token when using only cyclic groups to generate copying sequences.
 This is computed using 200 prompts for each of 3 prompt distributions: sequences where verbatim copying is possible ($s\in\mathcal{D}_{\text{copy}}$), sequences where commutative copying is possible ($s\in\mathcal{D}_{\text{commute}}$), and sequences where neither form of copying is possible.
 The highest logit promoted by the copying head (layer 3, head 6) almost always matches the target answer for both verbatim (green) and commutative copying sequences (purple), but almost never on non-copying sequences (black).